 NO. Name Description

 1 RIGOL Logo of RIGOL

 2 System status Auto Tune

-( "UNCAL" and Auto Range
+("UNCAL" and Auto Range

-"Identification " Wait for Trigger
+"Identification " are Wait for Trigger

-are displayed in Calibrating
+displayed in different Calibrating

-different place as UNCAL (Measurement is not calibrated)
+place as others; UNCAL (Measurement is not calibrated)

-others; refer to the Identification (LXI instrument is identified)
+refer to the figure Identification (LXI instrument is identified)

-figure above)
+above)

 3 External reference Ext Ref

 4 Time System time

-5 Input impedance Show "75 $\Omega$ " if the current input impedance is 75 $\Omega$ .
+5 Input impedance Show " $75\Omega''$ if the current input impedance is 75Ω .

 6 Printer status Isplayed alternatively, denote the printer